jariq/NuSign/README.md

       Serial number:  78E0593A6F048F998C255F8BC2892D82
       Invalid before: Wed, 11 Jan 2017 07:52:59 GMT
       Invalid after:  Thu, 11 Jan 2018 07:52:59 GMT

+If you want NuSign to skip validation of signing certificate (whether it's been issued by the trusted CA and whether it hasn't been revoked) you will need to add `-skipCertValidation` parameter:

+    c:\> NuSign.exe -verify MyLibrary.1.0.0.nupkg -skipCertValidation

 ## How does the signing work ?